mingxuZhang2/AtomDisc/README.md

 AtomDisc is released under the MIT License (see `LICENSE`).
 The project builds upon open-source molecular modeling and LLM fine-tuning research; please open issues or pull requests for questions and improvements.

+You can download the checkpoints from the repository: https://huggingface.co/anonymous041/atomdisc